 The act of having deadlines set to your goals is ample motivation that drives you into action.
 Without a deadline, it is not possible for you to know if you’re making headway with your goals.

-I could go on and on.
 What matters at the end of the day is what you do with the contents of this article because the power to achieve your goals is in your hands.

 When your goals are realistic, they make them worth the chase.
-One of the things to bear in mind is that in order not to be overwhelmed by the daunting nature of your goals remember to always break them into milestones, chunks, or bits.
+One of the things to bear in mind is that, in order not to be overwhelmed by the daunting nature of your goals, remember to always break them into milestones, chunks, or bits.
 In fact, take one day at a time.

-Do not bother yourself with the one year, three year, five year or ten year plan as this may likely overwhelm you with fear and doubt.
+Do not bother yourself with the one-year, three-year, five-year or ten-year plan as this may likely overwhelm you with fear and doubt.
 Let your focus be on each day.
 What will I be doing today?
 Consider this and go for it.

-Featured photo credit: Unsplash via unsplash.com
+Featured photo credit: Kelly Sikkema via unsplash.com